 Coousin is an ancient Norman name, that would have been used in Britain soon after the Conquest of the island in 1066.
 This name was given to a person who was a person who was related to someone of note in the area.
 Further research showed the name was derived from the Old French, cusin, and the Old English, cousin, which means relative.

 Early Origins of the Coousin family

 Important Dates for the Coousin family

 This web page shows only a small excerpt of our Coousin research.
-Another 101 words (7 lines of text) covering the years 1066, 1558, 1558, 1535, 1541, 1547, 1594, 1672, 1549, 1597, 1549, 1547, 1697, 1743 and are included under the topic Early Coousin History in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) covering the years 1066, 1558, 1558, 1535, 1541, 1547, 1594, 1672, 1549, 1597, 1549, 1547, 1697, 1743 and are included under the topic Early Coousin History in all our PDF Extended History products and printed products wherever possible.

 Coousin Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Cousin, Cousins, Cozens, Cossins, Couzins, Cossens, Cosin, Cosyns, Cousens, Couzens, Cossins, Cosin and many more.

 Early Notables of the Coousin family (pre 1700)

 Another 72 words (5 lines of text) are included under the topic Early Coousin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coousin family to Ireland

 Some of the Coousin family moved to Ireland, but this topic is not covered in this excerpt.

 Another 69 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coousin family

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Coousin or a variant listed above: John Cosins who settled in Maryland in 1683; Richard Cousin settled in Grenada in 1774; Edward Cousins settled in Maryland in 1774; George Cousins settled in Massachusetts in 1635.